Torture: Pre-abolition

 Torture was legally and morally acceptable in most ancient, medieval, and early modern societies.
 Societies used torture as part of the judicial process, and painful punishments were distinguished from torture.
 Historically, torture was seen as a reliable way to elicit the truth, a suitable punishment, and deterrence against future offenses.
 When torture was legally regulated, there were restrictions on the allowable methods.
 In most societies, citizens could be judicially tortured only under exceptional circumstances and for a serious crime such as treason, often only when some evidence already existed.
 In contrast, non-citizens such as foreigners and slaves were commonly tortured.

 There is archaeological evidence of torture in Early Neolithic Europe, about 7,000 years ago.
 Torture is commonly mentioned in historical sources on Assyria and Achaemenid Persia.
 Torture was rare in early medieval Europe but became more common between 1200 and 1400.
 Torture was still a labor-intensive process reserved for the most severe crimes; most torture victims were men accused of murder, treason, or theft.
-The Ottoman Empire and Qajar Iran used torture in cases where circumstantial evidence tied someone to a crime, although Islamic law has traditionally considered evidence obtained under torture to be inadmissible.
+The Ottoman Empire and Qajar Iran used torture in cases where circumstantial evidence tied someone to a crime, although Islamic law traditionally considered confessions made under torture to be invalid.